Category: Obesity

 • Shorter Hospital Stays – Many procedures are outpatient, which means less disruption to daily life.

-Due to these advantages, minimally invasive techniques have become the preferred approach whenever appropriate.
+• Due to these advantages, many surgeons now prefer minimally invasive techniques over traditional open surgery because of their safety and effectiveness.
+Minimally invasive techniques have become the preferred approach whenever appropriate.

 Tip: Ask your surgeon if you are a candidate for MIS.
 Not every condition qualifies, but more procedures are being adapted to this approach every year.